-Loudoun County-based Marissa Sumathipala applied her therapy to fruit flies and tested efficacy of the treatment for a whole summer.
-The process is so delicate and difficult that it takes a considerable period of time to perfect any therapeutic invention.
-She filmed the experiment on fruit flies and its efficacy in restoring the heart function.
+One of the 161 US Presidential Scholars selected from 3.6 million high school students in 2018, Marissa Sumathipala applied her study to fruit flies and tested efficacy of the dual therapeutic for a whole summer.
+The process was so delicate and difficult that it took a considerable period of time to perfect any therapeutic innovation.
+She filmed the experiment on fruit flies and its efficacy in restoring the normal function of heart.

 A two-time winner of the Virginia State Science and Engineering Fair Grand Prize, Indian American Marissa Sumathipala founded Loudoun County’s first International Genetically Engineered Machines team and led the team’s project to create special yeast for effective treatment of industrial wastewater.
 The success of the project was recognized worldwide, fetching them some of the most prestigious awards in science & engineering.